-Consistent with RWJF values, this program embraces diversity and inclusion across multiple dimensions, such as race, ethnicity, gender, disability, age and socioeconomic status.
-We strongly encourage applications in support of individual candidates who will help us expand the perspectives and experiences we bring to our work.
-We believe that the more we include diverse perspectives and experiences in our work, the more successful we will be as we strive together to build a Culture of Health, enabling all in our diverse society to lead healthy lives, now, and for generations to come.
+Consistent with RWJF values, this program embraces diversity and inclusion across multiple dimensions, such as race, ethnicity, gender, geography, profession, political views, disability, age, and socioeconomic status.
+The Foundation strongly encourages applications in support of individual candidates who will help expand the perspectives and experiences that fellows bring to their work.
+The Foundation believes that diverse perspectives and experiences will help to build a Culture of Health, enabling all in our diverse society to lead healthy lives, now, and for generations to come.